 - A sense of community and connection with co-workers

 HSAs and Wellness Programs

-One idea gaining traction involves linking employee wellness to HSAs.
-These tax-advantaged accounts enable employees to pay for a wide variety of qualified healthcare expenses using pre-tax money.
-In order to have an HSA, employees must be enrolled in a qualified high-deductible health plan (HDHP).
+One idea gaining traction involves linking employee wellness to HSA accounts.
+These tax-advantaged accounts let employees pay for a wide variety of eligible healthcare expenses using pre-tax money.
+In order to open and contribute to an HSA, employees must be enrolled in a qualified High Deductible Health Plan (HDHP).